-Earlier in the year, Qantas warned Aussies that international flights were unlikely to resume before July 2021 and following up on that announcement on A Current Affair, Alan Joyce has further warned viewers that Qantas is planning on changing their terms and conditions for flying so as to include compulsory vaccination if you want to get on board their aircraft.
+Earlier in the year, Qantas warned Aussies that international flights were unlikely to resume before July 2021 and then followed up that news with a revised October 2021 date.
 (Featured image: Photo by Pascal Renet from Pexels)

 This, though, shouldn’t come as too much of a surprise to Australians since our own government has for a minute been suggesting that visitors from overseas would need to provide proof of vaccination before entering Australia.
 It seems fair that the same would be applied to us.

 Nevertheless, Mr Joyce makes it clear that “once we open up our international borders, we’re going to have the virus circulating” which might be an uncomfortable reality for many Australians who have grown accustomed to zero-risk but that ”we manage risk in so many different other ways for other parts of life” that we should do the same for the virus.